 The 2019 Crosstrek Hybrid loses a bit more than 20 percent of its cargo space to the hybrid system battery pack, which is installed under the rear seat and rear cargo deck.
 With all the seats up and in place, there’s 15.9 cubic feet of cargo area behind the seats, down from 20.8 cu.-ft. in the non-hybrid.
 The hybrid’s cargo floor is about three inches above the bottom of the lift gate opening.

 The rear seats fold down, bumping total cargo area up to 43.1 cubic feet, versus 55.3 cu.-ft. in the gas-only siblings.
-It’s not a flat pace, either.
+It’s not a flat space, either.
 There’s a drop of about 8 inches from the cargo floor to the folded seat backs.

 We weren’t able to try it, but Subaru says the 2019 Crosstrek Hybrid still will hold a mountain bike with the back seats folded away.